ramosfabiano/FSND-Capstone/README.md

 ![Screenshot](images/openapi.png)

 The documentation page also provides an interface to test-drive the APIs.
-Please refer to the [JWT](#JWT) section for information on where the obtain valid acccess tokens.
+Please refer to the [JWT](#JWT) section for information regarding acccess tokens.

 ## External Services